eloycoto/blog/content/blog/tesla-vigo.rst

 from 20K people to 300K, it was caused by the industrial sector and led by `Citroen car factory
 <https://www.google.es/search?q=citroen+Vigo&client=firefox-b&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjwwPexw4fOAhWH7xQKHXBTBLUQ_AUICCgB&biw=1920&bih=995#imgrc=gj4X5UCQAMnUgM%3A>`__.
-Since then years a lot of factories have moved their manufacturing to Vigo Area.
-Nowadays Vigo is the biggest city in population in Galicia and 9th in Spain.
+Since then a lot of factories have moved their manufacturing to Vigo Area.
+At the moment Vigo is the biggest city in population in Galicia and 9th in Spain.

 Industrial is a hight priority of the council and the government, so they use to anticipate to the companies and new plans to accommodate more factories are